Meet the Speakers

-Ray leads Deloitte’s Oil & Gas M&A Transaction Services practice.
-He has extensive experience providing buy-side and sell-side M&A transaction assistance to private equity and strategic buyers.
-Ray has conducted financial due diligence on hundreds of proposed and completed acquisitions, including leveraged buyout, public-to-private, carve out, distressed debt, and bankruptcy transactions.
+Ray is an advisory Partner and National Leader of Deloitte’s Oil & Gas M&A Transaction Advisory Services practice.
+Ray has extensive experience providing buy-side and sell-side M&A transaction assistance to private equity and strategic buyers for domestic and international transactions in the energy industry.
+He has led financial due diligence engagements on hundreds of proposed and completed acquisitions, including leveraged buyout, public-to-private, carve out, distressed debt and bankruptcy transactions.

 Mark Druskoff is based in Houston, and has been reporting on M&A for Mergermarket for almost six years.
 He specializes in oil and gas primarily covering midstream and master limited partnerships (MLPs), private equity, and exploration and production.
 Mark has been quoted in media on oil and gas topics, and is a frequent contributor to Forbes.com.
 Previously, Mark worked at Vinson & Elkins as the law firm’s in-house writer, and as managing editor of MinnesotaBusiness, a monthly business magazine.